cometbft/cometbft/docs/architecture/adr-100-data-companion-push-api.md

-Continuing from and expanding on the ideas outlined in [RFC 006][rfc-006], the suggested approach in this ADR is to provide a mechanism to publish certain data from Tendermint, in real-time and with certain reliability guarantees, to a single companion service outside of the node that can use this data in whatever way it chooses (filter and republish it, store it, manipulate or enrich it, etc.).
+Continuing from and expanding on the ideas outlined in [RFC 006][rfc-006], the suggested approach in this ADR is to provide a mechanism to publish certain data from CometBFT, in real-time and with certain reliability guarantees, to a single companion service outside of the node that can use this data in whatever way it chooses (filter and republish it, store it, manipulate or enrich it, etc.).